Tupelo is an enchanting city in Mississippi, featuring a delightful mix of history, art, culture, and scenic natural beauty.

 The Annual Tupelo Elvis Festival, for one, is a tradition dating back to 1999.

 It is a five-day event featuring numerous rock concerts, Elvis Presley impersonators, Elvis tribute artist competition, 5K health runs, Elvis themed parade and art shows, a pet parade, and plenty more.

 Several thousands of diehard fans from across the world flock to Tupelo to be a part of this event every year.

-Frank’s Labour Day Annual Balloon Race Festival or FLABR Fest is one of the biggest and most colourful events of this city.
+In addition, Frank’s Labour Day Annual Balloon Race Festival or FLABR Fest is also one of the biggest and most colorful events of this city.

 Other popular festivals in Tupelo include Tupelo Azalea Festival, Tupelo Craft Beer Festival, Tupelo Blue Suede Cruise, Tupelo Film Festival, Fall Classic Disc Golf Tournament, Tupelo King of the Hill Triathlon, Gum Tree Arts Festival, and others.